flutter/website/src/docs/codelabs/explicit-animations.md

 is what creates the animation effect.
 `AnimationController` is also highly **configurable**, allowing you to change the following:

 * Whether the animation should progress forward or backward through the range of values once triggered.
 * The amount(s) that an animation's `value` changes between each frame.

-The following sections demonstrate how to use `AnimationController` by providing step-by-step instructions for
-[creating your first explicit animation with AnimationController][Create your first explicit animation with AnimationController] and by covering the
-[underlying concepts of `AnimationController`][AnimationController Concepts].
+The following sections demonstrate how to use `AnimationController` by providing step-by-step instructions for [creating your first explicit animation with `AnimationController`][Create your first explicit animation with AnimationController][] and by covering the [underlying concepts of `AnimationController`][`AnimationController` concepts].

 ### Create your first explicit animation with AnimationController

-The following example **begins with no animation code**&mdash;it consists of a [Material App][] home screen containing a green ball shape.
+The following example **begins with no animation code**&mdash;it consists of a [Material app][] home screen containing a green ball shape.

-[//]: Insert DartPad Here
+PENDING: Insert DartPad here

-This section provides guided steps for building the same bouncing ball animation created in the [Animation Concepts][] section&mdash;
+This section provides guided steps for building the same bouncing ball animation created in the [`Animation` concepts][] section&mdash;
 the difference is that this example uses an explicit animation, whereas the animation concepts section uses a naive approach in order to introduce fundamental animation concepts.

-[//]: bouncing ball example
+PENDING : bouncing ball example

 Use the following instructions to create an explicit animation of a bouncing ball:

 #### 1. Use a TickerProvider mixin

 An `AnimationController` needs a `TickerProvider`&mdash;the `AnimationController` constructor takes a required parameter `vsync` that must implement a `TickerProvider` interface.
-Therefore the first step for creating an explicit animation is to make a `TickerProvider` object available to pass as the `vsync` argument to `AnimationController`.
+Therefore, the first step for creating an explicit animation is to make a `TickerProvider` object available to pass as the `vsync` argument to `AnimationController`.
 To do this, use a `TickerProvider` mixin with the widget that you are animating:

 <?code-excerpt "explicit{1,2}/lib/main.dart"?>
 ```diff